 It hopes to contribute to the debate on how nations should prevent and combat radicalization with close cooperation and collaboration between all relevant stakeholders at all levels of governance including the NGO community and civil society…

-Malaysia needs to be mindful with whom we are working with to resolve global issues and any resolutions made needs to be effective.
+Malaysia needs to be mindful with whom we are working to resolve global issues and any resolutions made needs to be effective.
 We do not want to be, in the end, used by others who may have other personal agenda.
-Otherwise we are just wasting money and time to make noises that will not be heard by others.
+Otherwise, we are just wasting money and time to make noises that will not be heard by others.